 The members of the superclass Sarcodina are known as sarcodines.
 It compromises Amoeba and other related organisms.
 The key feature of the organisms of this class is the presence of pseudopodium, it has a role in trapping food for the ingestion process performed by the organisms.
 Pseudopod can be defined as the temporary extension of the protoplasm.
 They can be singular as a single blunt lobopodium with simple anatomy or they can be found in the bundle as reticulopodia which protrudes from a foraminifera shell.

 Sarcodines anatomy is very simple as it only consists of a single cell, with abundant protoplasm.
 All the metabolic processes occur in the protoplasm.
-Amoeba is the key organism that is used to study the physiological and biochemical features of the class Sarcodina.
-Amoeba is also used for the phylogenetic study of the class.
+Amoeba is the key organism that is used to study the physiological and biochemical features of the superclass Sarcodina.
+Amoeba is also used for the phylogenetic study of the superclass.
 Phylogenetic history and relation are generally hypothesized using the genetic and proteomic data of the organism.
 Some of the general characteristics and features of sarcodines are as follows.

 Most of the organisms of this class are free-living carnivores.

 They engulf food by pinocytosis.

 Some of the strains of protozoans are parasitic.
 For example, amoebic dysentery is caused by the sarcodine family protozoa Entamoeba histolytica.

 Most of them are sessile, that is they are attached to some kind of surface and can not perform voluntary locomotion.
 Locomotion is rather achieved by external forces, such as water current, laminar flow, etc.

 Sarcodines are further classified into three main classes that are - Rhizopodea, Piroplasmea, and Actinopodea.

 The class differentiation among sarcodines is based on the type and feature of pseudopodia.